‘Sports Illustrated’ Model Kelsey Merritt Rocks A Tiny Bikini As She Rolls In The Sand For New Instagram Clip

 “IM SO EXCITED TO SEE THESE STUNNING PHOTOS!!” commented a third.

-This is not the only preview Kelsey has indulged her millions of fans in.
+This is not the only preview Kelsey has indulged in for her millions of fans.
 Earlier on Sunday, the Victoria’s Secret model shared another steamy snap from her shoot that saw her flaunting an ample amount of cleavage in a low cut silver one-piece swimsuit that sent her fans into an absolute frenzy.